jmriesen/rust-RSM/README.md

 - Setting up the shared memory segment

 ## [lang-server](./lang-server)
-This is a language server for M.
-This was a spur-of-the-moment weekend project that only provides some basic syntax highlighting/syntax error detection.
+This is a language server for M and was a spur-of-the-moment weekend project that only provides some basic syntax highlighting/syntax error detection.
-There are a lot of useful features I would like to see from an M language server;
+There are many useful features I would like to see from an M language server;
-however the rest of the project will have to mature before I can start working on those features.
+however, the rest of the project will have to mature before I can start working on those features.

 Future feature ideas:
 - Find all assumed variables and indirection calls